21 February 2017

 Over 70 experts who focus on technology, cycling, ITS or data are already participating.
 The goal being to find ways to gather real time big data on cyclist flows, travel times and routes, providing insight into how and when cyclists are riding through the city.
 This doesn’t yet exist in either the quantity or the quality necessary.

 They also have big ambitions, to export a solution to other cities such as Amsterdam, London, Barcelona and New York that also want improvement to their bicycling infrastructure.

 New and maybe even disruptive approaches to gathering cyclist data are sought.

-Participants will be encouraged to cooperate on creating different solutions and, in a true Climate-KIC process, the best will be selected and used to apply for further funding from as a Climate-KIC Pathfinder project.
+Participants will be encouraged to cooperate on creating different solutions and, in a true Climate-KIC process, the best will be selected and used to apply for further funding as a Climate-KIC Pathfinder project.

 It’s not too late to sign up!
 Download the Bicycle Big Data Workshop invitation to see who to contact.